Runxin0503/Flappy-Bird/README.md

 ## Overview

 Each bird in the simulation is controlled by a **Neural Network** that decides whether to flap based on its inputs.
-Birds with the best performing neural networks are selected for the next generation, and small mutations are applied to their networks to introduce new behavior.
+Birds with the best-performing neural networks are selected for the next generation, and small mutations are applied to their networks to introduce new behavior.
 This process continues across generations until the birds can successfully navigate through the environment.

 ## How It Works